lasuzuki/dtn-gcp-3nodes/README.md

-# Running DTN on Google Cloud using a Three-Node Network :rocket:
+# Running DTN on Google Cloud and Microsoft Azure using a Three-Node Network :rocket: